Wolfert I van Borselen

 Wolfert I van Borselen (c.
-1245 – 1299) was lord of Zandenburg and regent for John I, Count of Holland.
+1245 – 1299) was lord of Zandenburg and Polsbroek and regent for John I, Count of Holland.

 Family

 Wolfert I van Borselen was born in about 1250 to Dominus Henricus de Bersalia dictus Wisse, miles and (according to some) Maria van Egmond.

-Wolfert and his older brother Nicolaas were first mentioned on 6 November 1271 as Nicholaum et Wlfardum filios domini Henrici Wissen militis, fratres On 1 May 1296 Wolfert and his bastard brothers Raas and Jan were mentioned.
-In 1303 his brother the Franciscan friar Hendrik Wisse van Borselen was mentioned.
+Wolfert and his older brother Nicolaas were first mentioned on 6 November 1271 as Nicholaum et Wlfardum filios domini Henrici Wissen militis, fratres On 1 May 1296, Wolfert and his bastard brothers Raas and Jan were mentioned.
+In 1303, his brother the Franciscan friar Hendrik Wisse van Borselen was mentioned.

 Life

 Career at court

-In 1276 Wolfert was one of those who sealed a trade agreement between Floris V, Count of Holland and a number of cities in Overijssel and Gelderland.
-The highest ranking van Borselen was Domini Petri de Borsalia, knight, probably from the main Van Borselen branch.
+In 1276, Wolfert was one of those who sealed a trade agreement between Floris V, Count of Holland and a number of cities in Overijssel and Gelderland.
+The highest-ranking van Borselen was Domini Petri de Borsalia, knight, probably from the main Van Borselen branch.
 Wolfert was mentioned simply as Wilfardi de Borsalia.

-In June 1277 Wolfert, son of Hendrik Wisse of Borselen concluded an alliance with Floris de Voogd, uncle and guardian of Count Floris V. Adelaide of Holland also sealed this alliance.
-In April 1280 Wolfert was with Floris V's army in the siege of Vredelant Castle.
-Here is ranked as 6h and final of those mentioned by name.
-The honorific heer before his name, indicates that he was a knight by that time.
+In June 1277, Wolfert, son of Hendrik Wisse of Borselen, concluded an alliance with Floris de Voogd, uncle and guardian of Count Floris V. Adelaide of Holland also sealed this alliance.
+In April 1280, Wolfert was with Floris V's army in the siege of Vredelant Castle.
+Here is ranked as 6th and last among those mentioned by name.
+The honorific heer before his name indicates that he was a knight by that time.

-Becomes powerful on Walcheren
+Rise to power in Walcheren

 The Van Borselen clan lived in the area between the Western Scheldt and the Eastern Scheldt.
-At the time this area was called Zeeland Bewesterschelde.
+At the time, this area was called Zeeland Bewesterschelde.
 The feudal rights on Walcheren were therefore determined by the treaty of Hedensee, which had regulated the feudal rights in the area in 1167.
 By that treaty, the Count of Holland held the area as fief from the Count of Flanders.
 The income of the area was split, and there were mixed legal courts.

 Wolfert I married Sibilie.
-In November 1282 Wolfert and his wife transferred their allodial lands near Zandijk and their castle Zandenburg to Beatrix of Holland, wife of Floris V. She then granted it back in fief inheritable by sons, daughters, and all other relations.
+In November 1282, Wolfert and his wife transferred their allodial lands near Zandijk and their castle Zandenburg to Beatrix of Holland, wife of Floris V. She then granted it back in fief inheritable by sons, daughters, and all other relations.
 Floris confirmed these acts.
 This act laid the foundations for the power of Wolfert's Van Borselen branch, because it could amass wealth over generations.
 Other fiefs in Zeeland could be inherited by sons only, and even had to be partitioned if there was more than one son.

-By 1284 Wolfert was a knight, when he was mentioned in a charter that gave the traders of Dordrecht freedom of toll for their shipping.
-During this time Wolfert still had a lot of influence at court.
-In 1290 Wolfert and many others in Zeeland Bewesterschelde rebelled for the first time, but they were already reconciled in October 1290.
+By 1284, Wolfert was a knight, when he was mentioned in a charter that gave the traders of Dordrecht freedom of toll for their shipping.
+During this time, Wolfert still had a lot of influence at court.
+In 1290, Wolfert and many others in Zeeland Bewesterschelde rebelled for the first time, but they were already reconciled in October 1290.